 - By express bus – the X96 departs from right outside the Arrivals Hall at the right hand end (as you walk out of the terminal).
 Departures are every 15-20 minutes during the day, around every 30-40 minutes at night.
 The journey usually takes about an hour and a quarter but is very traffic dependent – I’ve done it in less than an hour but a couple of trips have been over an hour and a half.
-The price has recently sky-rocketed from 1.20€ to 5€, still a good deal (these are 2015 prices).
-Tickets can be bought at the kiosk next to the stop or from the driver and then need to be validated by inserting in to one of the machines on board.
+The price has sky-rocketed from 1.20€ to 5€, still a good deal (these are 2019 prices).
+Tickets can be bought at the kiosk next to the stop or from the driver and then need to be validated by waving in front of one of the machines on board.

 - By Metro train – the other great legacy of the Olympics!
 The station is just across the road from the Arrivals Hall.
 You will need to change train at Monastiraki on to the Green line (line 1) – don’t worry, station signs are dual language so easily read.
 Trains depart every half hour from around 6am to 11.30pm.
 Tickets are 8€ single (14€ for 2 persons, €20 for 3) or 14€ return (in 2013).